reahl/reahl/reahl-doc/doc/component/pyproject.toml.rst

-.. _pyproject_install_requires:
+.. _pyproject_dependencies:

-install_requires
+dependencies
-""""""""""""""""
+""""""""""""

-Each version may have an 'install_requires' array, which lists all other components it requires.
+Each version may have a 'dependencies' array, which lists all other components it requires.
 For the current version, this information is automatically read from the usual `dependencies` key in standard '[project]' table, which is why the current version need not be listed.